EricssonResearch/dnt/doc/notification.md

 It is also possible to use the standard DetNet PRF/PEF functionalities for the notification messages as well, but in most cases a simple sequence number based elimination is enough.
 An example receiver script is available in the */json_receiver* directory.

 At the destination the *notif_hostname* and the *notif_seq* sequence number can be used to filter duplicate notification messages.
-In some cases (for example in Mininet) multiple nodes have the same hostname, for this case R2DTWO has a command line parameter *-h* which overrides the hostname (which is also used for generating the OAM node id).
+In some cases (for example in Mininet) multiple nodes have the same hostname, for this case DNT has a command line parameter *-h* which overrides the hostname (which is also used for generating the OAM node id).

 ## Push notifications

 The *push* notifications are triggered by events, and they are sent immediately.
-For example, when a user connects to R2DTWO via a telnet interface, a push notification is sent indicating the telnet login.
+For example, when a user connects to DNT via a telnet interface, a push notification is sent indicating the telnet login.
 The following notification *push* sources are currently defined:

 * "delay", type NOTIF_ERROR : a packet arrived later than the delay specified
 * "new src", type NOTIF_INFO: an udp-in interface detected an IP address change on its HW interface
 * "new dst", type  NOTIF_INFO: an udp-out interface was notified about a new destination IP
-* "r2dtwo", type  NOTIF_INFO: r2dtwo startup notification
+* "dnt", type  NOTIF_INFO: dnt startup notification
 * "telnet", type NOTIF_INFO: new telnet client connected
 * "send", type NOTIF_ERROR or NOTIF_WARNING: detected anomalies about packet sending
 * "mask", type NOTIF_INFO: a replication path has been masked